In This Article

 java web scraping 8

-It’s a completely different IP address.
+It's an entirely different IP address.
 So, as far as the website owner knows, these are two different users visiting their site.
 If you enable the IP rotation, this address also changes for every request, making it very hard to detect.

 In addition to screenshots, you can take custom screenshots (full page, specific elements), get data from page elements, and interact with pages.